Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

-I won't comment too much on `MemoryType`s, as details on `DEVICE_LOCAL` or `CPU_VISIBLE` MemoryTypes is unknown to me as well at this point of time.
+I won't comment too much on `MemoryType`s, as details on `DEVICE_LOCAL` or `CPU_VISIBLE` MemoryTypes is unknown to me as well at this point in time.

 > **Direct Quote from gfx-hal examples**
 >
 > *Using CPU_VISIBLE memory is convenient because it can be*
-> *directly memory mapped and easily updated by the CPU, but it is very slow and so should*
+> *directly memory-mapped and easily updated by the CPU, but it is very slow and so should*
 > *only be used for small pieces of data that need to be updated very frequently.*
 > *For something like a vertex buffer that may be much larger and should not change*
 > *frequently, you should instead use a DEVICE_LOCAL buffer that gets filled by*
 > *copying data from a CPU_VISIBLE staging buffer.*

-From above quote, I can get that memory_types are used to create specific types of Buffers, that are efficient in some places and not in the others.
+From the above quote, I can get that memory_types are used to create specific types of Buffers, that are efficient in some places and not in the others.

 > I can understand if things are getting too intense.
 Be patient,
 > and force yourself to complete the whole tutorial.
 > Ultimately the results will be awesome.
 Once we are done
-> showing graphics on Window, everything here will make sense.
+> showing graphics on the Window, everything here will make sense.

 ***